eliasuran/mpuVim/README.md

 ## 🧩 Plugins

-* The theme is set up with _Rose Pine_, and is set to _moon_ by default - https://github.com/rose-pine/neovim
+* The theme is set up with _kanagawa_, and is set to _wave_ by default - https://github.com/rebelot/kanagawa.nvim

 * Quickly find files anywhere, anytime with Telescope - https://github.com/nvim-telescope/telescope.nvim